-- Alexa Built-in or Alexa Enabled: A device with speakers and a microphone.
-It is connected to Wi-Fi; Talk to Alexa and hear her response.
+If a speaker has Alexa Built-In/Enabled, it has speakers and a microphone.
+It is connected to Wi-Fi, and you can talk to Alexa and hear her response.
 Most Alexa Built-In devices can be muted or deafened.
-Examples include Echo, Fire, Facebook Portal, some Bose and Sonos speakers, as well as some smart TVs.
+Some of these examples include Echo, Fire, Facebook Portal, some Bose and Sonos speakers and some smart TVs.

-- Works With Alexa: A device that is connected to Wi-Fi and is considered a part of the Internet of Things; Responds to requests from an Alexa Built-in device.
-WWA devices do not have microphones.
-Examples are “Smart” plugs and light bulbs, Alexa Gadgets, Some security cameras and doorbells (e.g., Ring and Blink)
+A WWA speaker is a device that is connected to Wi-Fi and is considered a part of the Internet of Things (IoT).
+It can respond to requests from an Alexa Built-In device; however, they do not have microphones.
+A few examples are “Smart” plugs and light bulbs, Alexa Gadgets and some security cameras and doorbells (e.g., Ring and Blink).

 Setting up your Alexa App

 The Alexa smartphone app is free and can be used instead of a separate device to talk to and use Alexa.
 If you are just getting started and want to learn how Alexa can work, this is the best place to begin.
-Some skills and games have visual aspects as well as audio, so using a device with a screen is a better experience.
+Some skills and games to play with Alexa have visual aspects as well as audio, so using a device with a screen is a better experience.

 - Open the app store on your mobile device